BennyQBD/3DGameEngine/README.md

 - Build and run

 ##Additional Credits##
+- Etay Meiri, for http://ogldev.atspace.co.uk/ which inspired the base code for this repository.
 - Everyone who's created or contributed to issues and pull requests, which make the project better!